Dozens flee homes as wildfires rage in Greece, PM urges calm

 He said he had asked the air force and armed forces for help and had also appealed to other European countries for assistance with extra fire-fighting aircraft.

-Forest fires are common during the summer months in Greece but memories remain vivid of the huge damage and heavy loss of life in 2007, during the most serious outbreak in decades.
+Forest fires are common during the summer months in Greece but memories remain vivid of the huge damage and heavy loss of life in 2007, during the most serious outbreak of the past few years.

-The fires started on several fronts was and Defense Minister Panos Kammenos said arson was possible.

-"Armed forces have been ordered to start patrols throughout Greece, and particularly in mountainous regions," he said.
+"The situation is difficult," said Michalis Karagiannis, deputy mayor of Vyronas, one of the suburbs near the flames.

+Energy Minister Panagiotis Lafazanis, who spoke to Greek TV from the scene with a protective mask across his face, said: "We are all making an effort to stop the worst."

 "Things are very bad," Peloponnese Governor Petros Tatoulis told state television.
 "The situation is critical.
 We are working to prevent casualties."

+Adamantia Koroni, deputy head of a hoteliers' association on the nearby island of Cythera, said about 40,000 visitors and residents were left without power on the popular tourist destination "probably until Sunday", and four hotels were forced to share one generator.

-(Additional reporting by Karolina Tagaris, Angeliki Koutantou, Lefteris Papadimas, Michele Kambas, Lefteris Karagiannopoulos, Writing by Karolina Tagaris; Editing by Angus MacSwan)
+(Additional reporting by Karolina Tagaris, Angeliki Koutantou, Lefteris Papadimas, Michele Kambas, Lefteris Karagiannopoulos; Writing by Karolina Tagaris; Editing by Tom Heneghan and Digby Lidstone)